 - Reduced appetite

-Key Lab Tests for Inflammatory Bowel Disease
+The 40 Key Lab Tests for IBD

 Are you interested in learning about the forty key lab tests that are used to monitor inflammatory bowel disease?
-Here's what you need to know:
+Here's what you need to know: The key lab tests to help identify inflammatory bowel disease include:

 1. Blood Culture